 6 Employment Trends That Will Disrupt Workforce Planning

-As 2016 kicks into high gear, a host of drastic changes in corporate culture and employment trends will impact future workforce planning.
+There are a host of drastic changes in corporate culture and employment trends that are sure to impact workforce planning.
 With this in mind, let’s touch on the most impactful employment trends that will impact the type of workforce you will hire and how you plan to attract and retain them.

 The Emergence of Boomerang Workers and New Challenge for the Existing Employees